Close Menu

 Gavin Latona

-Gavin Latona will graduate from Creighton University in May 2023 with a Bachelor of Science in neuroscience.
+Gavin Latona graduated from Creighton University in May 2023 with a Bachelor of Science in neuroscience.
 His journey to commencement included important undergraduate research work into the neuronal activity that plays an important part in the processes of learning and memory.
 The research can also be applied to better understanding epilepsy, which is a key endeavor of Latona’s faculty collaborators and guides, the husband-and-wife team of Timothy Simeone, PhD, and Kristina Simeone, PhD.

 We put some questions to Gavin: